wxf5858/Git_Practice/README.md

 ## 2nd Exercise:
 * sync your local repository with github (git pull)
 * Create your own branch
-* Add to MemberList.txt your name

-Let's try to have an error

-Let's have a 2nd error
+* update Your_Name.txt with a message